juan-castrillon/sl-notes-v2/content/Linux/Using-a-linux-system/installing-software.md

 draft: false
 ---

+## Packages

+A package in the linux distributions is a compressed archive that contains all necessary files for a software to run in the system.

+This includes among others:
+- Binaries
+- Configuration files
+- Metadata

+{{% notice style="warning" title="Dependencies" %}}
+The compressed package does not include other software that it needs to run.
+This "dependencies" are the main reason package managers exist
+{{% /notice %}}

 ## Package managers

+Package managers help with the following when dealing with packages:

+- Installation (Decompression, copying files)
+- Upgrading
+- Configuration
+- Removal
+- Integrity checks (comes from a trusted source, checksum check, etc.)
+- Deal with dependencies

-The process of installing software on Linux can vary depending on the distribution you are using.
-Here is a general overview of the common methods used to install software on different Linux distributions:
+ Here is a general overview of the common managers used to install packages on different Linux distributions:

 - Debian and Ubuntu: Software is typically installed using the `apt` package manager.
 Low level manager is normally `dpkg`
-- Red Hat and Fedora: Software is typically installed using the `yum` package manager.
+- Red Hat and Fedora: Software is typically installed using the `yum` or `dnf` package manager.
 Low level manager is normally `rpm`
 - SUSE Family: Software is typically installed using the `zypper` package manager.
 Low level manager is normally `rpm`
 - Other distributions: Some other Linux distributions, such as Slackware, use their own package management systems.
-You can refer to the distribution's documentation for information on how to install software.

-Each package contains the files and other instructions needed to make one software component work well and cooperate with the other components that comprise the entire system.

-All linux distributions have a low level and a high level package manager:
+As seen above, all linux distributions have a low level and a high level package manager:
 - The low level, is in charge of installing single packages correctly.
 - The high level usually calls the low level one and additionally, is in charge of resolving dependencies.